 As you explore the deep southwest of the Dominican Republic, you will understand why people are naturally drawn to this haven for wildlife, where birdwatching is popular and is a prime experience whenever you come to visit.

-What makes the Dominican Republic unique is the opportunity it gives to make your trip not just limited to birding.
-Here, you can also visit the glorious beaches of Bahía de las Águilas, the amazing waterfalls of the Cordillera Central, and even the stunning nature of the Dominican Republic’s north coast!
+What makes this birding adventure unique, is the opportunity to visit the glorious beaches of Bahía de las Águilas, the amazing waterfalls of the Cordillera Central, and even the stunning nature of the Dominican Republic’s north coast!

-Santo Domingo, the capital of the Dominican Republic, is a great starting point for your birding vacation in the country.
-It is primarily because this is where the Botanical Garden in Santo Domingo is located, which is a refuge for two of the endemic bird species – the Black-whiskered Vireo or the Antillean Palm Swift.
+Santo Domingo, the capital of the Dominican Republic, is a great starting point for your birding vacation due to its magnificent Botanical Garden, which is a refuge for two of the endemic bird species – the Black-whiskered Vireo or the Antillean Palm Swift.

-Heading west from Sto.
-Domingo, you’ll come across Los Haitises National Park – a popular destination for nature lovers and bird watchers alike.
+Heading east from Santo Domingo, you’ll come across Los Haitises National Park – a popular destination for nature lovers and bird watchers alike.
 This is where professional birdwatchers and even holidaymakers have the option to participate in specialized birdwatching tours, and a chance to encounter the endangered and endemic Ridgway’s Hawk.

 One hundred kilometers north from Cachote is an area between Lago Enriquillo and the Bahoruco Mountain Range that is a delight for serious birdwatchers.
 This famous region has birding trails where you can find common species such as La Selle Thrush, Western Chat Tanager, Rufous Throated Solitaire, White-winged Warbler, Hispaniolan Trogon, and the White-fronted Quail Dove.